tanweijie123/CS3219_Sandbox/Task_B/README.md

 Frontend Link: http://tanwj.link:3000/
 Autodeployment Link: https://asia-southeast1-cs3219b.cloudfunctions.net/api/api/book

-*Note: All of the data use the same database at tanwj.link:27017*
+*Note: All of the links above uses the same database at tanwj.link:27017*

 # Overview
 This project is about creating a password manager using React App for frontend, REST API for backend CRUD operations, and MongoDB for data storage.